VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 _time:5m | stats by (host, path) count() logs_total, count_uniq(ip) ips_total
 ```

 The `by` keyword can be skipped in `stats ...` pipe.
-For example, the following query is equvalent to the previous one:
+For example, the following query is equivalent to the previous one:

 ```logsql
 _time:5m | stats (host, path) count() logs_total, count_uniq(ip) ips_total